Acizza/anup/README.md

 # anup
-This is a command line application to automatically play downloaded anime and update the watched episode count on [MyAnimeList](https://myanimelist.net/).
+This is a command line application to automatically play downloaded anime and update the watched episode count on [MyAnimeList](https://myanimelist.net/) or [AniList](https://anilist.co).

+**NOTE:** Since the MyAnimeList API was suddenly shut down, the program is currently only usable with the `anilist` branch on Linux.
+Until MyAnimeList makes it clear what they're doing with the API, the usage documentation will not cover using AniList.
+Authorizing yourself with AniList is very simple, though, and the program will automatically open the url to login with your AniList account the first time you launch it.

 # Usage
 First, please ensure the names of your legally obtained episodes resemble that of a \*cough\* torrent \*cough\*.
 The program can detect multiple layouts that are commonly used, such as: